eliseomartelli

 In November, I visited the Apple Store in Turin to address persistent issues with my iPad Air 11" M2 running iPadOS 18.1.
 Despite having cutting-edge hardware, I've been experiencing significant lag when using basic Apple applications like Notes and Freeform.

 The performance issues don't stop at sluggish response times.
-During these standard use cases, my iPad frequently overheated, making it uncomfortable to hold and raising concerns about potential long-term hardware damage.
+During these use cases, my iPad overheated, making it uncomfortable to hold or even rest the palm on, raising concerns about potential long-term hardware damage.

-I think this highlights a growing challenge for Apple's retail support model: how do you troubleshoot software issues when the traditional solution has been to replace hardware?
-When software quality declines, the entire support infrastructure feels misaligned.
+I think this highlights a growing challenge for Apple's support model: how do you troubleshoot software issues when the traditional solution has been to replace hardware?

-This recurrence with a replacement device confirms what I suspected last November - this is a software optimization problem, not a hardware defect.
+This recurrence with a replacement device (and other friend's iPads) confirms what I and the support representative suspected last November - this is a software optimization problem, not a hardware defect.

 Details Worth Noting